 JALBCA also presents annual symposiums on cutting-edge regulatory, industry, and legal issues relevant to the search for a cure and access to treatment for breast cancer.
 These meetings, moderated by judges and renowned physicians, provide an essential source of high-level information, which is disseminated through our regular newsletter.
 The 2013 symposium highlighted the role of the judiciary in the war on cancer.

-It’s been more than 20 years since JALBCA was founded, and our education, research, and support initiatives remain as relevant as ever.
+It’s been more than 25 years since JALBCA was founded, and our education, early detection, and support initiatives remain as relevant as ever.
 Breast cancer continues to affect women and men in our profession and in our lives.
 We are ever more committed to providing funding to research initiatives and to patient-focused organizations that are making a difference in the lives of women experiencing breast cancer and their families.
 Each year, the Maite Aquino Memorial Grant, which honors one of our colleagues who died in 2011 after a determined fight against breast cancer, will provide funds to programs that offer legal and social support to families in crisis.
 We’re dedicated to serving not only members of the legal profession but also our shared community, as together we continue to take action against breast cancer and support those affected by it.